 Let’s be real, there’s no better way to explore a country than going on a road trip, right?
 Embarking on a road trip is all about welcoming randomness.
 That makes a journey even more adventurous!
 There are many advantages such as that you see more places just from driving from one place to the other and you can stop and explore whenever your instincts point you towards something intriguing.
 Road trips allow me to learn more about myself and the world around me; they allow my mind to wander while on the open road.
-From the 7th to the 21st of September we went on a road trip along the north coast of the Dominican Republic and it was an unbelievably amazing experience!
+From the 7th to the 21st of September 2018 I went on a road trip along the north coast of the Dominican Republic and it was an unbelievably amazing experience!

 First things first, the Dominican Republic is not really a low budget travel destination.
 I struggled to stretch my budget during my time here.
 The places we stayed at in all of our stops were on average 800 DOP (R230) pppn.
 Sounds cheap?
 Well, not when your goal is to travel for a year!
 The cheaper the better, that’s how backpacking goes.
-During this time we had most of our meals at restaurants which was roughly 1000 DOP (R290) a day BUT I soon discovered Empanadas, which helped me save!
+During this time I had most of my meals at restaurants which was roughly 1000 DOP (R290) a day BUT I soon discovered Empanadas, which helped me save!